Practical tips and tools for growing a business

 A separate Trello board for each employee can also be useful, so that no task gets lost between different work responsibilities.

 All of Trello's core features are available for free.
-However, if you have a larger team using Trello, the paid version of Trello will give you more options and the ability to express yourself with more variety of whiteboards.
+However, if you have a larger team using Trello, the paid version of Trello will provide you with more options and the ability to express yourself with more variety of whiteboards.

 Google Calendar